Vayn/vayn.github.io/_posts/2010-12-22-share-shorter-link.markdown

 shell_exec($clip);

-echo "\nYour link has been shortened as {$short}\r and it has been copyed into clipboard, you can paste it anywhere!\n";
+echo "\nYour link has been shortened as {$short}\r and it has been copied into clipboard, you can paste it anywhere!\n";
 ?>
 {% endhighlight %}